sustrik/ribosome/README.md

 A simple and generic code generation tool.

-It allows you to generate code in any language based on rules written in Ruby and data supplied in JSON format.
+It allows you to generate code in any language based on rules written in Ruby and data supplied in JSON or XML format.

 Installation
 -----------

-1. Install 'ruby' and 'rubygems' packages.
+Ribosome is a single Ruby script, thus you'll need only Ruby installed.

-2. Install 'json' gem ("sudo gem install json").
+However, if you are going to use JSON input, you'll additionally have to instal 'json' gem ("sudo gem install json").
-3. Clone this git repository.

 Command line
 -----------

 The generator is 'ribosome.rb'.
 It takes two arguments.
-The rule file, also known as DNA file and the data file in JSON format:
+The rule file, also known as DNA file and the data file in JSON/XML format:

 ```
 $ ruby ribosome.rb foo.dna foo.json